RETURN TO CONTENTS PAGE

 John (born at Steander, 4th April 1804, baptised at Leeds, St. Peter, 21st May 1804).
 There was a woollen mill at Steander, and nearby a footbridge over the Timble Beck connected Steander with East Water Lane (where Richard Crabtree lived, see later).

 At the June 1841 Census, William and Mary were in Primrose Hill, Stanningley (in Pudsey), where William was a woolcomber.
-Shortly afterwards they moved to Woodhouse Carr, possibly to lived with an unidentified relative of Mary.
+Shortly afterwards they moved to Woodhouse Carr, possibly to live near an unidentified relative of Mary.
 They lived in Lorry Bank, a street a hundred yards from Carr Mills (alongside Carr Beck, which downstream later became Timble Beck).
 William died (age 64, of apoplexy) at Lorry Bank (6th September 1841, buried at Woodhouse, St. Mark, 9th September 1841).
 Present at his death was Sarah Wilkinson.
 Mary died (age 74, of cholera) in nearby Buslingthorpe Road (5th October 1849, buried at Woodhouse, St. Mark, 6th October 1849).
-Present at her death was Charles Swales (a dyer).
+Present at her death was Charles Swales.
+The relationship, if any, between Sarah Wilkinson, Charles Swales and the Wood family has not been established.

-5. [WODD651] Joseph Wood (born at Leylands, 13th October 1796, son of William & Harriet), a woolcomber, married (at Leeds, St. Peter, 15th January 1816), [RICN652] Susanna Richardson (born 1795, see RICHARDSON), witnessed by Richard Crabtree and Robt.
+[WODD651] Joseph Wood (born at Leylands, 13th October 1796, son of William & Harriot), a woolcomber, married (at Leeds, St. Peter, 15th January 1816) [RICN652] Susanna Richardson (born 1795, see RICHARDSON), witnessed by Richard Crabtree and Robt.
 Hargrave (parish clerk).
 Richard Crabtree was a woolcomber in Water Lane (specifically at East Water Lane) in 1818, which strongly suggests that at the time of his marriage, that is where Joseph (and his parents) were then living.
 At first Joseph & Susanna lived at Richmond Hill and Bank.
-The only significant worsted mill in the vicinity (as distinct from the numerous flax mills), and within short walking distance, was probably the one at Steander and Joseph may have worked there.
-They later moved to Woodhouse Carr in north Leeds, and he no doubt then took his wool to Carr Mills (where there was presumably a worsted mill), In1841 they moved to Stanningley (in Pudsey).
+The only significant worsted mill in the vicinity (as distinct from the numerous flax mills) and within short walking distance was probably the one at Steander, and Joseph may have worked there.
+Susanna was probably in service at the time, somewhere in the vicinity, hence the marriage ceremony took place in Leeds rather than Thorne.
+They later moved to Woodhouse Carr in north Leeds, and he possibly then took his wool to Carr Mills (where there was presumably a worsted mill).
 They had seven children at Leeds as follows:

 Mary Ann (born at Bank, 7th October 1820, baptised at Leeds, St. Peter, 8th November 1820), never married, died (age 46) in the Stanningley area (buried at Sunfield, 30th April 1867);